Yuma Sun: The Arizona Sentinel

-Then, in 1915, the paper merged with the Yuma Southwest to become the Arizona Sentinel Yuma Southwest.
+In 1915, the paper merged with the Yuma Southwest to become the Arizona Sentinel Yuma Southwest.
 A little over a year later, the paper switched its masthead back to the Arizona Sentinel.
-Finally, in 1918 it was again renamed the Yuma Examiner and Arizona Sentinel.
+In 1918 it was again renamed the Yuma Examiner and Arizona Sentinel.

-The paper moved from a daily to semiweekly in 1920, then became a daily once again later that same year.

 In 1924, the paper merged again with Yuma Valley News and became the Examiner Sentinel News.
-In 1925 it shortened its name to the Yuma Examiner.
+In 1925, the name was shortened to the Yuma Examiner.
+In 1927, Roy Dennis bought the paper from Shorey.
+He then split the Sentinel off from the Examiner and expanded it from a weekly into a daily.